NotNice Says ‘Trap Dancehall’ Is Not Authentic Dancehall Music

 Photo credit: Instagram (@notnicerecords)

 NotNice, a moniker given to him by his high school girlfriend, signed a recording agreement with Vybz Kartel in the mid-2000s.
-His position as a bona fide producer of dancehall rhythms was soon cemented by collaborations with Vybz Kartel, , Popcaan, , Gaza Kim, Jah Vinci, and .
+His position as a bona fide producer of dancehall rhythms was soon cemented by collaborations with Vybz Kartel, , , , Gaza Kim, Jah Vinci, and Shawn Storm.
 He founded NotNice Records and serves as its chief executive officer of the record label.

 His album “King Midas,” which came out in 2019, features songs from , , Popcaan, , Agent Sasco, Teejay, Gage, Jah Vinci, Nardia Mothersill, , Tessellated, among others.